waggonerjake/stenciljs-storybook-test/README.md

 The only requirement to complete this test is to code a solution to the [User Story](bear://x-callback-url/open-note?id=E9F1205B-C1B0-472B-9D71-EAD156D392B5-29765-00000C46F34336AC&header=User%20Story) outlined in this document.

+## Submtting work

+- Please _FORK_ this repository to a separate repo and submit your code to a branch named: `Test-<Your-Name>`. https://docs.github.com/en/get-started/quickstart/fork-a-repo
+- Do NOT submit or PR your code to this repository.

 ## User Story

 As a user